-Even before the onset of the COVID-19 pandemic, rates were rising across most lines of business.
-We believe that the uncertainty around the potential breadth and depth of losses that could arise from the COVID-19 pandemic should continue to accelerate this rise in rates.
-In addition, partly as a result of expected reductions in the availability of retrocessional capacity from third party investors as third-party capital becomes less abundant, we expect that the trend of increasing rates for retrocessional coverage may accelerate.
+In addition, partly as a result of expected reductions in the availability of retrocessional capacity from third-party investors as third-party capital becomes less abundant, we expect that the trend of increasing rates for retrocessional coverage may accelerate.
 Accordingly, this trend may affect the amount of such protection we purchase in the future.
 However, consistent with our strategy of retaining more risk when prices are rising, we expect to manage any potential reductions in the availability of retrocessional reinsurance.
-We may also see additional opportunities to be a provider of retrocessional reinsurance as rates increase.
-Another factor that may contribute to rising rates is that we anticipate reinsurers will be less inclined to write certain classes of business in which we participate that are most impacted by social inflation trends, the risks of climate change, regional or market segment weakness, or other factors, without proper pricing adjustments if other, less risky, opportunities to deploy capital are available to them.
-Certain classes of business, like Florida homeowners coverage and certain forms of casualty coverage, may be impacted by more than one of these factors.
+We expect that we may also see additional opportunities to be a provider of retrocessional reinsurance as rates increase.
+This may provide another opportunity for us to profitably deploy available capital, while retaining more net risk on our balance sheet.

+Another factor that may contribute to rising rates is that we anticipate reinsurers may be less inclined to write certain classes of business in which we participate that are most impacted by social inflation trends, the risks of climate change, regional or market segment weakness, or other factors, without proper pricing adjustments if other, less risky, opportunities to deploy capital are available to them.
+Certain classes of business, like Florida homeowners' coverage and certain forms of casualty coverage, may be impacted by more than one of these factors.
 Our assessment of these changes in risk exposure will impact our appetite to renew or pursue business we perceive to be adversely impacted, either absolutely or relative to other market opportunities.
+In particular with regards to our assessment of risks related to climate change, we believe that our proprietary climate-change informed catastrophe models and approach set us apart from many other underwriters or insurance-linked securities managers who often rely on a single vendor model that we believe does not fully capture the impact of climate change.